symbol/symbol-docs/source/guides/network/creating-a-private-test-net.rst

 4. Under the section ``nemesis_addresses``, you will find the key pairs which contain |privatenetworkcurrency|.
 Copy the private key of the first account.

-5. Type the command ``nem2-cli profile import`` using the key obtained in the previous step.
+5. Type the command ``symbol-cli profile import`` using the key obtained in the previous step.

 .. code-block:: bash

-    nem2-cli profile import
+    symbol-cli profile import

     Introduce network type (MIJIN_TEST, MIJIN, MAIN_NET, TEST_NET): TEST_NET
     Introduce your private key: 123***456